Prediction of pressure-induced stabilization of noble-gas-atom compounds with alkali oxides and alkali sulfides: Results and Discussion

-As well as the antifluorite and anticotunnite structures, we considered the CdCl$_2$ ($R\bar{3}m$), $\gamma$US$_2$ ($P\bar{6}2m$), and the CaCl$_2$ ($Pnnm$) structures of the oxides, and $Pnnm$, $Pmma$ and $P6_3/mmc$ structures of the alkali metal sulfides.
-We found that the enthalpy-pressure curves of the $Pmma$ phase reported for K$_2$S in Ref.\ \onlinecite{Vegas_K2S_2002} were very close those of the $P6_3/mmc$ structure for the sulfides from Li$_2$S to Cs$_2$S at the pressures studied, and therefore we have not reported results for $Pmma$.
+As well as the antifluorite and anticotunnite structures, we considered the CdCl$_2$ ($R\bar{3}m$), $\gamma$US$_2$ ($P\bar{6}2m$), and CaCl$_2$ ($Pnnm$) structures of the oxides, and $Pnnm$, $Pmma$ and the $P6_3/mmc$ structures of the alkali metal sulfides.
+We found that the enthalpy-pressure curves of the $Pmma$ phase reported for K$_2$S in Ref.\ \onlinecite{Vegas_K2S_2002} were very close to those of the $P6_3/mmc$ structure for the sulfides from Li$_2$S to Cs$_2$S at the pressures studied, and therefore we have not reported results for the $Pmma$ structure.
 The energetically competitive structures were relaxed, and their relative enthalpies are reported in Fig.\ \ref{fig:enthalpy_pressure}.
-Interestingly, we found that the transition from the antifluorite to anticotunnite structure in Na$_2$O occurs at fairly low pressures, but at higher pressures a transition back to antifluorite with included He atoms occurs.
-We also found structures in which it is energetically favorable for He atoms to enter the antifluorite structure directly under pressure (K$_2$O, K$_2$S, Rb$_2$S and Cs$_2$S), and for Ne atoms to enter the antifluorite structure directly (K$_2$S, Rb$_2$S and Cs$_2$S).
+Interestingly, we found that the transition from the antifluorite to anticotunnite structure in Na$_2$O occurs at fairly low pressures, but at higher pressures a transition back to antifluorite occurs with included He atoms.
 Further details of the phase transition pressures are reported in the Supplemental Material \cite{Supplemental}.